ros2/design/articles/WideStrings.md

 ## Wide Strings
 ROS 2 messages will have a new [primitive field type](/articles/interface_definition.html) `wstring`.
-This purpose is to allow ROS 2 nodes to comminicate with non-ROS DDS entities using an IDL containing a `wstring` field.
+The purpose is to allow ROS 2 nodes to communicate with non-ROS DDS entities using an IDL containing a `wstring` field.
 The encoding of data in this type should be UTF-16 to match DDS-XTYPES 1.2.
 Since both UTF-8 and UTF-16 can encode the same code points, new ROS 2 messages should prefer `string` over `wstring`.